 Greater Rochester is home to an almost countless number of cultural institutions, including the Eastman School of Music, the Susan B. Anthony House, the Heritage Trail of the Erie Canal, and a 3,500 urban acre parks and recreation system.

 Rochester has a great quality of life and a low cost of living, making the area attractive to families and millennials alike.
-Keep reading to learn why the Rochester real estate market remains a good place to invest.
+Keep reading to learn more about investing in the Rochester real estate market.

-Although the population growth in Rochester has slightly declined, experts predict that the downward trend won’t last long.
-As scientists forecast a massive population migration to more livable areas, one of the top places to live in the next 50 years will be Rochester:
+Although the population growth in Rochester has only slightly increased over the past 10 years, experts predict that the downward trend won’t last long.
+As scientists forecast a massive population migration to more livable areas, one of the top places to live in the next 50 years will be Rochester.

 Key Population Stats: